Analysis | Forget Amazon, GM’s Move Should Worry Health Insurers

 GM and its peers are clearly unhappy with the rising cost of insurance .
 Employees aren’t enjoying it either.
 Average annual premiums for employer-sponsored family health coverage reached $18,764 last year according to the Kaiser Family Foundation.
 And in many cases, there’s less bang for those bucks.
 More and more companies have migrated to high-deductible plans, which reduces costs but creates significant financial toxicity for employees.

 Direct contracting allows large companies to offer a cheaper option that doesn’t have to rely on massive deductibles.
-GM says its plan will save employees $300 to $900 a month relative to the cheapest traditional plan.
+GM says its plan will save employees $300 to $900 a year relative to the cheapest traditional plan, according to the Journal’s report.
 The trade-off is accepting less choice — employees who pick this option will largely be limited to providers connected to Henry Ford — but that’s arguably preferable to thousands of dollars of additional annual spending on premiums or medical costs.

 This is still very much a nascent trend, and one that has some clear limits.
 It requires a significant employee presence in a concentrated area in order to work.
 And insurers have a lot more experience in negotiating contracts with providers and keeping costs down, so there are bound to be bumps in the road.